bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 67°
+- 68°
-- broken clouds
+- light rain
-- 49% humidity
+- 1% humidity
-- 24 mph wind
+- 22 mph wind

-8.3 inches of rain in the past 24 hours
+8.6 inches of rain in the past 24 hours

 ## Temperature Comparison